Intérieurs à la carte: restaurants, cafés and canteens with character

 Individual project planning with smow

-We are happy to advise you regarding your project and support you individually – from planning to implementation.
-Whether residential, office or public area, please share your ideas with our Planning Department.
+We are happy to advise you on your gastronomy or hospitality project and to support you individually - from planning to implementation.
+Whether for a café, works canteen or restaurant feel free to share your ideas with our Planning Department.

 Depending on the project, the realisation of your project by our architects and interior designers will be managed by a local smow store on site or via our online shop.
-You can contact our planning department from Monday to Friday between 8 am and 7 pm via 031 981 40 67 or mail project@smow.ch.
+You can contact our planning department from Monday to Friday between 8 am and 7 pm via +49 341 2222 88 66 or mail to project@smow.com.